bookofproofs/bookofproofs.github.io/_sources/history/19th-century/forsyth.md

 title: Scott (3), Robert Forsyth
 born: 1858
 died: 1942
-keywords: Forsyth, Analysis, Continental, Fellowship, Surfaces, Variations, Differential Geometry,
+keywords: andrew forsyth,scott
-description: Forsyth was a Fellow of the Royal Society of Edinburgh and renowned for introducing continental methods to analysis.
-He wrote influential works on surfaces, variations, differential geometry, hydrodynamics & potential theory.
+description: Forsyth wrote important works on analysis which were responsible for introducing continental methods into the subject in Britain.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---